3ll3d00d/vibe/docs/configuration.rst

 All options are overrideable but only the following options make any sense to change;

-* accelerometers/name - this is the name of the device shown in the UI, it must be unique across all connected devices
+* ``accelerometers/name`` - this is the name of the device shown in the UI, it must be unique across all connected devices
-* handlers/target - set to the IP:port of your analyser process
+* ``handlers/target`` - set to the IP:port of your analyser process
-* host - set to an ip or hostname that will resolve to this device
+* ``host`` - set to an ip or hostname that will resolve to this device, if using a hostname then remember to add the IP of this device to the analyser service
-* debugLogging - write more detailed logging to the log file, useful if investigating odd behaviour under direction of a developer
+* ``debugLogging`` - write more detailed logging to the log file, useful if investigating odd behaviour under direction of a developer

 Analyser
 --------